gabrielgodoy-zz/gitbook-js-es6-novas-features/iterators-and-iterables/for-of-loops.md

 ## for...of loops

+A declaração `for...of` itera sobre valores das propriedades de um objeto,

 The for...of statement iterates over property values, and it's better way to loop over arrays and other iterable objects.

 * for..of only works with iterables.